-Evaluation of the minimum drain time shall be based on the pollutant removal mechanism and functionality of the control measure implemented.
-Consideration of drain time shall include maintaining vegetation necessary for operation of the control measure (e.g., wetland vegetation).
+The minimum drain time shall be 12 hours.
+This does not apply to stormwater runoff that is treated with filtration (e.g., bioretention) or is infiltrated (e.g., permeable pavement, etc.).

-(B) Pollutant Removal Standard: The control measure(s) is designed to treat at a minimum the 80th percentile storm event.
+Pollutant Removal Standard: The control measure(s) is designed to treat at a minimum the 80th percentile stormwater runoff event for 100% of the applicable development site.
 The control measure(s) shall be designed to treat stormwater runoff in a manner expected to reduce the event mean concentration of total suspended solids (TSS) to a median value of 30 mg/L or less.

-1) 100% of the applicable development site is captured, except the permittee may exclude up to 20 percent not to exceed 1 acre of the applicable development site area when the permittee has determined that it is not practicable to capture runoff from portions of the site that will not drain towards control measures.
-In addition, the permittee must also determine that the implementation of a separate control measure for that portion of the site is not practicable (e.g., driveway access that drains directly to street).
+If the permittee determines and documents that it is not practicable to capture runoff from portions of the site that will not drain towards control measures, then the permittee can exclude up to 20 percent, not to exceed 1 acre, of the applicable development site area.
+At a minimum, the permittee must document the following if excluding any parts of the applicable development site from treatment:

+Why capturing additional runoff from the applicable development site is not practicable.

+Why an additional control measure(s) to treat additional runoff from the applicable development site is not practicable (e.g., driveway access that drains directly to street).

 Runoff Reduction Standard: The control measure(s) is designed to infiltrate into the ground where site geology permits, evaporate, or evapotranspire a quantity of water equal to 60% of what the calculated WQCV would be if all impervious area for the applicable development site discharged without infiltration.
 This base design standard can be met through practices such as green infrastructure.
-“Green infrastructure” generally refers to control measures that use vegetation, soils, and natural processes or mimic natural processes to manage stormwater.
-Green infrastructure can be used in place of or in addition to low impact development principles.
+“Infiltrate” is the act of stormwater runoff infiltrating into the ground without release to the MS4.
+An underdrain can be used for runoff in excess of the 60% standard, provided that the 60% of the calculated WQCV has infiltrated.
+A separation distance of 2 feet is required between the bottom of the infiltration control measure and the elevation of the top of bedrock or the expected seasonally high ground water table, including alluvial groundwater, unless a site specific design has determined that a reduced depth would allow for necessary infiltration rates, structure stability associated with expanding bedrock, and prevent contamination of groundwater associated with pollutants present at the site.

 Applicable Development Site Draining to a Regional WQCV Control Measure: The regional WQCV control measure must be designed to accept the drainage from the applicable development site.
 Stormwater from the site must not discharge to a water of the state before being discharged to the regional WQCV control measure.
-The regional WQCV control measure must meet the requirements of the WQCV in Part I.E.4.c.iv(A).
+The regional WQCV control measure must meet the requirements of the WQCV in Part I.E.4.a.iv(A) and must be designed and maintained for 100% WQCV for its entire drainage area.

 Applicable Development Site Draining to a Regional WQCV Facility: The regional WQCV facility is designed to accept drainage from the applicable development site.
 Stormwater from the site may discharge to a water of the state before being discharged to the regional WQCV facility.
-Before discharging to a water of the state, at least 20 percent of the upstream imperviousness of the applicable development site must be disconnected from the storm drainage system and drain through a receiving pervious area control measure comprising a footprint of at least 10 percent of the upstream disconnected impervious area of the applicable development site.
+Before discharging to a water of the state, at least 20% of the impervious area of the applicable development site must drain through a receiving pervious area control measure comprising a footprint of at least 10% of the impervious area draining to it.
 The control measure must be designed in accordance with a design manual identified by the permittee.
 In addition, the stream channel between the discharge point of the applicable development site and the regional WQCV facility must be stabilized.

 The regional WQCV facility must meet the following requirements: